 The benefits of being a doctor

 You probably know that TV shows about physicians aren’t particularly accurate, but there are advantages to working in medicine.
 Hear about the perks of the profession straight from the MDs who know firsthand.

 1. Working in medicine can be immensely satisfying

 If you love to learn, medicine is one of the best fields you can pursue.
 Medical school is just the beginning of your education.
 Physicians who’ve been practicing for decades regularly encounter unique situations, new treatments, and evolving technologies.
 In fact, physicians must meet continuing education requirements to maintain licensure throughout their careers.

 “You get to work in one of the most challenging and intellectually satisfying fields.”

-“You get to work in one of the most challenging and intellectually satisfying fields,” says Dr. Kate Tulenko, CEO of Corvus Health.
+“You get to work in one of the most challenging and intellectually satisfying fields,” says Dr. Kate Tulenko, founder of Corvus Health.

 For some, the sheer capabilities of the human body make being a physician remarkable.
-This is certainly true for Dr. Oluyemisi Odugbesan, Cardiac Anesthesiologist at Physician Anesthesia Services, PC.
-During a recent conversation at an airport, a pilot told her that he gets to work with the greatest machine that exists on a daily basis.
+This is certainly true for Dr. Yemi Odugbesan, a cardiac anesthesiologist at Physician Anesthesia Services, PC.
+During a conversation at an airport, a pilot told her that he gets to work with the greatest machine that exists on a daily basis.

 “I said I absolutely disagreed with him,” Dr. Odugbesan recalls, “because it is actually I who gets to work with the greatest machine on earth: the human body.”

-We’ve seen certain jobs become obsolete as technology has advanced.
+Certain jobs have become obsolete as technology has advanced through the years.
 Doctors are rarely among those worried about staying relevant.

 “There’s such a shortage of physicians that, as long as you’re credentialed and haven’t lost your license, you will always have a job,” Dr. Tulenko notes.
 Her opinion aligns with shortage projections from the Association of American Medical Colleges (AAMC).